Sami1309/MBark/ReadMe.md

     ```batch
         git clone "https://[USERNAME]:[PASSWORD]@github.com/samrg123/MBark.git" "[DESTINATION_FOLDER_NAME]"
     ```

-    > <pre>
-    > Note: You may need to escape special characters in your username/password or use single quotes instead of double
+    > <pre>Note: You may need to escape special characters in your username/password or use single quotes instead of double quotes</pre>
-    > </pre>

 3. Navigate to **[DESTINATION_FOLDER_NAME]** with:
     ```batch
         cd "[DESTINATION_FOLDER_NAME]"